If possible you should always use a pond pump. Water circulation is incredibly beneficial to any body of water.

 You’ll be surprised just how far you can extend a low voltage pond pump without the need of an electrician.

 Most 24v pumps can be extended up to 70m from a power source and 12v pumps 30m.
 Certainly something to look into if thats a concern of yours.

-If you would like us to share these offers with you you’ve gotta be on out mailing list.
-So click on over and pop in your email address to receive these special offers.
+If you would like us to share these offers with you click the button below.